 1. A Product Orientation

 This refers to a situation where there is a single cause of excessive entrepreneurial optimism.
-It is a passion with the company’s product rather than with the market for it.
-Business plans that devote more space to describing the product than to detailing who will buy it and how it will be sold make investors suspect that the company is really just a playpen in which the founders can fiddle with their latest toys.
+It is a passion for the company’s product rather than with the market for it.
+Business plans that devote more space to describing the product than to detailing who will buy it and how it will be sold make investors suspect that the company is just a playpen in which the founders can fiddle with their latest toys.

 2. Projections that Deviate Excessively From Industry Norms

 Every industry has a range of accepted financial results.
 If a fledgling company’s business plan makes projections that differ sharply from acceptable ranges in industry investors will worry that the entrepreneur has not done his or her tome work or is being unduly optimistic.

 Entrepreneurs tend to have aggregated expectations of long-term growth.
 Investors know that and expect it.
 But when the projections begin losing touch with reality, all kinds of alarms go off in investor’s minds.
 Unless the speculator projections are explained and argued convincingly in the business plan, investors are likely to be skeptical.
 Only slightly less bothersome to investors are entrepreneurs who are excessively cautioned in their growth projections.

 A company’s basic product needs to be altered or specially designed for the customer, potential investors see high costs and low profits.
 Specially designed goods or services may be successful, but entrepreneurs forming companies of this type should expect resistance when they try to raise investor’s funds.

 The challenge for the entrepreneurs as they put together their business plans is to convince investors that the new venture will exploit high-growth opportunities while minimizing possible risks.